NetManAIOps/Squeeze/README.md

 Implementation and datasets for ISSRE 2019 REG paper 'Generic and Robust Localization of Multi-Dimensional Root Cause'.

 ## Requirements
-At least `python>=3.6` is required.
+At least `python>=3.6, <3.7` is required.
+Though Python should be backward-compatible, there is no built wheel for some requirements like SciPy for a higher Python version.
 ``` bash
 pip install -r requirements.txt
 ```

-A virtual environment is strongly recommonded.

 ## Datasets